Always a Bride (1940 film)

 Always a Bride is a 1940 American comedy film directed by Noel M. Smith and starring Rosemary Lane, George Reeves and John Eldredge.
-It was produced and distributed by Warner Brothers as a second feature.
+It was produced and distributed by Warner Bros.
+Pictures as a second feature.

 Plot

 Wealthy Alice Bond, dissatisfied with her dull fiancé Marshall Winkler, discards him in favor of Michael Stevens.
 To make certain that her new beau will be acceptable to her parents, Alice contrives to have Michael enter a mayoral campaign.
 As election day draws close, criminals complicate matters.